Is luxury sustainable? Find out.

-Following our extensive sustainable brand criteria, each brand will receive scores for transparency, maker well-being, environmental sustainability, material sustainability, and leadership.
+Following our extensive sustainable brand criteria, each brand will receive scores for transparency, maker well-being, and environmental sustainability.
+We’ll also rate them for DEI and our principles.
 In order for a brand to be considered sustainable, they need to score at least 50 points.

 Zara is a fast fashion pioneer.
 New inventory comes in so quickly that a shopper is likely to get a completely new shopping experience each time they walk into a store.